 We have enjoined man to be kind to his parents.
 His mother has carried him in travail, and bore him in travail, and his gestation and weaning take thirty months.
 When he comes of age and reaches forty years, he says, ‘My Lord!
 Inspire me to give thanks for Your blessing with which You have blessed me and my parents, and that I may do righteous deeds which please You, and invest my descendants with righteousness.
 Indeed I have turned to you in penitence, and I am one of the Muslims.’
 3

-Islam lays great emphasis on respecting one’s mother because it was she who went through the difficulties of pregnancy, child labor, nursing, and raising one as a child.
+Islam emphasizes respecting one’s mother because she went through the difficulties of pregnancy, child labor, nursing, and raising one as a child.
 Nevertheless, the Quran enjoins one to be kind to both parents while devoting special attention to the mother.

 The Duties of Parents Toward Their Young Children

-When a child is born, parents have specific roles to play based on the Quran.
+Parents have specific roles to play when a child is bornbased on the Quran.
 The Quran says in a long verse:

 وَالْوَالِدَاتُ يُرْضِعْنَ أَوْلَادَهُنَّ حَوْلَيْنِ كَامِلَيْنِ ۖ لِمَنْ أَرَادَ أَن يُتِمَّ الرَّضَاعَةَ ۚ وَعَلَى الْمَوْلُودِ لَهُ رِزْقُهُنَّ وَكِسْوَتُهُنَّ بِالْمَعْرُوفِ ۚ لَا تُكَلَّفُ نَفْسٌ إِلَّا وُسْعَهَا ۚ لَا تُضَارَّ وَالِدَةٌ بِوَلَدِهَا وَلَا مَوْلُودٌ لَّهُ بِوَلَدِهِ ۚ وَعَلَى الْوَارِثِ مِثْلُ ذَٰلِكَ ۗ فَإِنْ أَرَادَا فِصَالًا عَن تَرَاضٍ مِّنْهُمَا وَتَشَاوُرٍ فَلَا جُنَاحَ عَلَيْهِمَا ۗ وَإِنْ أَرَدتُّمْ أَن تَسْتَرْضِعُوا أَوْلَادَكُمْ فَلَا جُنَاحَ عَلَيْكُمْ إِذَا سَلَّمْتُم مَّا آتَيْتُم بِالْمَعْرُوفِ ۗ وَاتَّقُوا اللَّـهَ وَاعْلَمُوا أَنَّ اللَّـهَ بِمَا تَعْمَلُونَ بَصِيرٌ ﴿233﴾